aspose-pdf-cloud/Aspose.PDF-Products/pdf/aws/_index.md

 {{< blocks/products/pf/sub-menu logoImageSrc="https://products-qa.aspose.app/pdf/installer/aspose_pdf-for-aws.svg" liveDemosLink="https://products.aspose.app/pdf/" PricingLink="https://aws.amazon.com/marketplace/pp/prodview-zc64pent6p6lo#heading:Rjq9t:" buyLink="https://aws.amazon.com/marketplace/seller-profile?id=24936347-2ced-4b2a-a28d-c55b1a54df77" docsLink="https://docs.aspose.cloud/pdf/aspose-pdf-for-aws/" directDownloadLink="https://github.com/aspose-pdf-cloud/aspose-pdf-for-aws-sdk">}}

 {{< blocks/products/pf/tab-content >}}
 <p><strong>Aspose.PDF for AWS</strong> is a powerful REST API server deployed as a container on your own AWS account.
-Use it to process PDF documents in your internal apps—just like you would on <a href="https://products.aspose.app/pdf/" target="_blank">Aspose free apps</a> or <a href="https://docs.aspose.cloud/pdf/" target="_blank">Aspose Cloud</a>, but now fully private, secure, and scalable.</p>
+Use it to process PDF documents in your internal apps—just like you would on <a href="https://products.aspose.app/pdf/" target="_blank">Aspose free apps</a>, but now fully private, secure, and scalable.</p>

 <p>Host the same technology used in <strong>PDF conversion, merging, editing, OCR, signing, watermarking</strong> and more—directly inside your ECS or EKS cluster.
 No third-party calls, no external API keys, and no public network exposure if you choose.</p>